 MEETINGS

-CSN Partner meetings are held nine times/year.
+CSN Partner meetings are held nine times per calendar year.
 The Partner meetings also serve as the CAPC forum as mandated in the Welfare and Institutions Code, including the requirement for one public meeting per year.

 Community Support Network of Nevada County Meeting Agreements